bb1608/Excel-Dashboard-Bike-Buyers-Analysis-/README.md

 # Excel-Dashboard-Bike-Buyers-Analysis-

-🚴 My First Excel Dashboard – Bike Buyers Analysis 🚴 Excited to share my first Excel-based dashboard, built using a dataset on bike buyers! 🎉 This dashboard uncovers key factors influencing bike purchases, analyzing trends in:
+🚴 My Excel Dashboard – Bike Buyers Analysis 🚴
+Excited to share my first Excel-based dashboard, built using a dataset on bike buyers! 🎉 This dashboard uncovers key factors influencing bike purchases, analyzing trends in:
 ✅ Income Levels 📊 – Do higher earners buy more bikes?